yermushy31/UndercoverServer/README.md

 # UndercoverServer

-For educational reasearch i am willing to make a Remote Administration tool that can perform plenty of actions.
+For educational research i am willing to make a Remote Administration tool that can perform plenty of actions.

 The main goal for me is to discover network security stacked with Oriented object language like C++.